Performance-First: 90+ Lighthouse

 Why Most Websites are Slow

-Performance is a Business Metric
+Performance is a Business Strategy

 Sources